radum/radum/README.md

 </div>

 I enjoy the chaos of the web and I pretend I can wield its power through code.
-I have been lucky enough to witness the browser wars, the standards era, the hypertext preprocessor battles, the spa's plague period and again its rebirth goging back to the core HyperText Markup root.
+I have been lucky enough to witness the browser wars, the standards era, the hypertext preprocessor battles, the spa's plague period and again its rebirth going back to the core HyperText Markup root.

 <!-- <div align="centerz">
 	<br>